phax/peppol-commons/README.md

 # News and noteworthy

+* v9.0.1 - work in progress
+    * Updated to OpenPeppol eDEC Code Lists v8.4 with XSD 2.1
 * v9.0.0 - 2023-02-19
     * Using Java 11 as the baseline
     * Updated to ph-commons 11